shathaway/kadira-notes/Kadira-Notes.md

 The application start above puts the job in the background.
 To cancel the application, you bring it to the forground using the **fg 1** command and issue **<CTRL-C>**.
 You can look for the background jobs by issuing the **jobs** command.
+This will install a user with a basic account.
+The **plan** is *'free'* with no APM *'admin'* privileges.

+At this time, the **kadira-ui** dashboard listening on *http://localhost:4000" is unable to create new users.
+New users are created with the Meteor shell.

-The Meteor shell is invoked by a user when connected to the application project directory while the application is running.
+The Meteor shell is invoked by a system user when connected to the application project directory while the application is running.
 The database being used (*tkadira-app*) is the application database.